ReckerXF/ts3-queue-bot/README.md

 # TS3 Queue Bot

 The Queue Bot was originally developed by myself on Javascript for a FiveM gaming community with the purpose of making it so users could queue to join a server's radio traffic channel - as frequently said channel would be full.
 After a month or so post release, the bot was ported over to Typescript as the bot demanded more modularity and a more established base structure.
-There's also the added bonus that I've never worked with Typescript prior to this, so a learning experience was a bonus.
+I've never worked with Typescript prior to this, so a learning experience was a bonus.

 During production, this bot served hundreds of Redis queries daily, managing up to 6 channel queues for a community of over 1,000 individuals.